 Buy a safety seat or transfer bench for the bath.
 This may straddle the bath and will allow an elderly guest to sit on one side and slide over to the other.
 Bath chairs are also available for people who are unsteady on their feet.
 Buy a lightweight seat that’s easy to move.

-Non-slip bathmats are really important and avoid oily bath products.
+Non-slip bathmats are really important.
+It’s a good idea to avoid oily bath products and let the soap suds go down before moving out of the shower.
 Replace taps with ones that are easy to turn on and off.
 Install inexpensive anti-scalding devices or adjust the thermostat on your water heater.
 If there is a lock on the bathroom door, you may want to remove this so that others can get into the bathroom easily if you fall.

 Use plug-in night lights in each bedroom, in hallways and in bathrooms to provide a clear path for late-night bathroom visits.
 Put a night light in the kitchen too.